arefkin-serg/arp/README.md

 <details>
 <summary><b>Authentication</b></summary>
 <p>
-  This project uses <a href="https://firebase.google.com">Firebase Auth</a> and includes a convenient <code>useAuth</code> hook (located in <code><a href="src/util/auth.js">src/util/auth.js</a></code>) that wraps Firebase and gives you common authentication methods.
-Depending on your needs you may want to edit this file and expose more Firebase functionality.
+  This project wasn't setup with a particular auth service in mind, but includes a <code>useAuth</code> hook (located in <code><a href="src/util/auth.js">src/util/auth.js</a></code>) that allows you to prototype auth flows.
+Before moving to production you'll want to edit that file to make calls to an actual authentication provider.

 ```js
 import { useAuth } from "./../util/auth.js";